Pold87/Coffeeblack-Radboud/README.md

 # Team Coffeeblack

-To test a policy, run evaluation.py.
+To test a policy, run evaluation.py (currently still uses 10000 instead of 100000 ids).

 evaluation.py first retrieves the entire context for a runid, using 10 threads.